Azure-Samples/hdinsight-python-storm-wordcount/README.md

 ##More information

 For more information on how Python components are used in a Storm topology, see [Develop Storm topologies using Python](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-develop-python-topology/).

+## Project code of conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.